udemyDevops/CI-CD-with-Jenkins/Build-triggers/readme.md

 * Jenkins pipeline can be executed automatically using triggers instead of clicking the 'Build now' button manually.

 ## Popular triggers

-- Git Webhook --> Git repo will trigger the jenkins job whenever a commit or any changes made to the repo (Git repo will send a JSON payload)
+* Git Webhook --> Git repo will trigger the jenkins job whenever a commit or any changes made to the repo (Git repo will send a JSON payload)
-- Pool SCM --> opposite of Git Webhook.
+* Poll SCM --> opposite of Git Webhook.
 Here Jenkins will check for commits in the git repo with a frequency that we set and trigger the job when a commit is found
-- Scheduled jobs --> like cron jobs, jenkins will make sure to run the jobs as per the defined schedule
+* Scheduled jobs --> like cron jobs, jenkins will make sure to run the jobs as per the defined schedule
-- Remote triggers (complex) --> trigger the job from anywhere like using a script, ansible playbook, etc which uses tokens, secrets, URLs, etc. Here we get an api call which can be used to trigger the job
+* Remote triggers (complex) --> trigger the job from anywhere like using a script, ansible playbook, etc which uses tokens, secrets, URLs, etc. Here we get an api call which can be used to trigger the job
-- Build after other projects are built --> trigger is completoin of a previos job, we need to configure the sequence of jobs to trigger the subsequent job
+* Build after other projects are built --> trigger is completoin of a previos job, we need to configure the sequence of jobs to trigger the subsequent job

 ## Steps
 * [Create a Github repository](#git-repo)